 For a great selection of sources to buy the metal and plastic raw materials you need plus fasteners, fittings, and other hard-to-find items, see our Raw Materials Online page.

 Kodiak Cutting Tools offers HSS and carbide drills, end mills, taps, reamers, and burs.
 See their site at www.kodiakcuttingtools.com.

 - Modeler Bob Breslauer now offers a selection of very tiny brass and stainless steel nuts and bolts.
 See www.scalehardware.com.

 - Model Motorcars, who specializes in parts for Pocher model autos is now the US distributor for Knupfer Model Precision Engineering’s line of tiny fasteners.
 These include small hex head bolts, nuts, washers, threaded rod and even miniature chrome acorn nuts down to 1.0mm in size.
 See www.knupfershop.de for Knupfer’s own web page too.

 - More small fasteners—Fastener Express supplies a host of the kind of small screws needed by model engineers.
 They also sell fastener assortments fine-tuned for various hobbies like R/C cars, helicopters, socket head screws or metric size screws.
-The offer fasteners in nylon, anodized aluminum and black oxide steel as well as fasteners for special jobs.
-They are located in Orange County, CA and can be contacted by email at firstname.lastname@example.org.
-Their toll free number is 877-546-1148.
+The offer fasteners in nylon, anodized aluminum, and black oxide steel as well as fasteners for special jobs.
+They are located in Orange County, CA and can be contacted by email at email@example.com.
+Their toll-free number is 877-546-1148.
 See their Contact page for more details.

 Measurement Tools, Indicators and more

-MSC (Manhattan Supply Co.) offers the largest catalog of all kinds of tools including but not limited to measurment tools.
+MSC (Manhattan Supply Co.) offers the largest catalog of all kinds of tools including but not limited to measurement tools.
 See their site at www.mscdirect.com or call for a giant free catalog at (800) 645-7270.